 Marvel continues its onslaught of games in the Play Store, and this time they've decided to take the well-trodden road marked "endless runner."
 Marvel Run Jump Smash is pretty typical of the genre, and at first it looks like a carbon copy of Jetpack Joyride.
 But there's a surprising amount of depth beneath that cutesy exterior, and the 2D art might be enough for the one dollar entry fee alone.

 You start off as a basic SHIELD agent, either Nick Fury or Maria Hill, running and jumping through a fairly typical sprite environment.
-Of course you'll have to avoid bad guys and obstacles while picking up coins, but you can also shoot enemies (yes!) or jump on them Mario-style.
+Of course you'll have to avoid bad guys and obstacles while picking up coins, but you can also shoot enemies (yes!)

 Do you dream of leading Earth's Mightiest Heroes into battle... in the fashion of a 1992 JRPG?
 The Marvel's Avengers Alliance is for you.
 This game got its start on Facebook before jumping to iOS, and now it's here to grab a few Android users before they go back to re-watching the Captain America DVD.